bobanetwork/boba_legacy/packages/boba/turing/README.md

 ### Turing status as of January 12 2022 - Release countdown

 With this release, we have a working version of Turing and the associated modified `core-utils`, `batch-submitter`, and `data-translation-layer`.
 The next steps are to fix two security vulnerabilities and perform load- and stack-compatibility testing.
-We are targeting a release time of January 31, 00:00 UTC for Turing across our stack (Rinkeby and Mainnet). **Note - Turing is not yet available on the public chains (Rinkeby and Mainent).**
+We are targeting a release time of January 31, 00:00 UTC for Turing across our stack (Rinkeby and Mainnet). **Note - Turing is not yet available on the public chains (Rinkeby and Mainnet).**

 ToDo: